-Finally, it has a stellar user interface that is suitable for novice or experienced traders.
+Finally, it has a stellar user interface for the novice or experienced traders.

 Coinbase Pro is a platform that does not charge its users to buy BTC.
 You need a Coinbase account to access this exchange and can transfer funds between the two exchanges for free.

 The downside is that Coinbase Pro does not have any brokers.
 Accordingly, traders need to create their buy orders.
-This could take a while, but once the order is complete, you will get your coins.
+This could take a while, but you will get your coins once the order is complete.

 LocalBitcoins is a P2P exchange.
 This means there are no brokers, so buyers and sellers complete transactions directly.